apption-labs/meater-cloud-public-rest-api/README.md

   * Recommended: 2 requests per 60 seconds.
   * Maximum: 60 requests per 60 seconds.
 * Slow Down:
-  * To compliment the rate limit, requests are automatically slowed down once 10% of rate limit is reached.
+  * To complement the rate limit, requests are automatically slowed down once 10% of rate limit is reached.
   * Delay: Up to `1.0` second per request.
 * Authentication:
   * JSON Web Tokens (JWT) are used.